clockwork-dog/cogs-plugin-google-sheets/README.md

-# My custom COGS Media Master content
+# COGS Google Sheets plugin

-This is a [`create-react-app`](https://create-react-app.dev) Typescript project that connects to [COGS](https://cogs.show) using [`@clockworkdog/cogs-client-react`](https://www.npmjs.com/package/@clockworkdog/cogs-client-react).
+## How to use

+- Download the plugin from [Releases](https://github.com/clockwork-dog/cogs-plugin-google-sheets/releases/latest)
+- Unzip into the `plugins` folder in your COGS project
+- In COGS, open the project and go to `Setup` > `Settings` and enable `Hue Control`
+- Click the `Hue Control` icon that appears on the left
+- Set your API key and local IP address for your Philips Hue bridge

+You can now use the `Google Sheets: Append Row` action in your behaviours.

 ## Local development in a browser

+- Place this folder in the `client-content` folder in your COGS project.
+- Add a "Custom" Media Master called "Google Sheets plugin dev" in COGS and select the `Custom` type
+- Select `cogs-plugin-google-sheets/build` as the content directory

 ```
-yarn start "My custom Media Master"
+yarn start "Google Sheets plugin dev"
 ```

-This will connect to COGS as a simulator for the Media Master called "My custom Media Master".
+This will connect to COGS as a simulator for the Media Master called "Google Sheets plugin dev".

 ## Build for your COGS project